repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 - change the Root role key threshold
 - change the Root expiration

-Before starting the Metadata Update Ceremony authorization is required with at least one private root key to be fully loaded.

 The changes a user is allowed to make are not limited to the Root role, but also include the keys used by all other roles as well.